How Should I Respond When Someone Cancels a Date?

 What if she says she wants to reschedule but never picks a time?

-That is a soft no. Believe the pattern.
+That is a soft no. Believe the pattern, not the words.

 What if she comes back days later?

-Stay polite but move slowly.
-Consistency matters more than the comeback.
+Stay polite, but move slowly.
+Consistency matters more than a comeback.